Over $49 million in verdicts and settlements in 15 years.

 The majority of accidents occur with smaller boats, "According to the Coast Guard's 2007 accident data, more than 70 percent of all boating accidents and more than 80 percent of all fatalities involved boats less than 26 feet in length."
 For the recreational boater, there's a compounding of circumstanstances to be especially aware of because smaller boats are also more likely to be used for recreation.
 In fact, experience matters on the water just as it does for driving a car and the relation of a driver's experience in motor vehicle accidents, "Since 2000, half of all boating accidents on average involved boaters with 100 to 500 hours of experience on the water."
 Anglers / Under - trained Boost Accident Data

 Be safe out there and practice safe boating habits so that you can enjoy more boating and time on the water!

 As Captain I qualified for the Offshore World Championship 2015.

-I will be heading to Costa Rica in April to compete for the world championship http://www.offshoreworldchampionship.com/teams Our team was great fishing in summer 2014.
-This is a 2010 Oregonian Article by Bill Monroe who came along to fish with our crew that day and wrote a great story about his experience and The Oregon Tuna Classic which has now expanded to additional events, Deep Canyon Challenge and The Washington Tuna Classic.
+I went to Costa Rica in April to compete for the world championship Off Shore World Championship / Teams Our team was great fishing in summer 2014.
+This is a 2010 Oregonian Article by Bill Monroe who came along to fish with our crew that day and wrote a great story about his experience and The Oregon Tuna Classic which has now expanded to additional events, Deep Canyon Challenge and the Washington Tuna Classic.